r3lik/socketz/README.md

 Usage
 ------------
 * `docker-compose up -d` to provision network, download images and launch containers
-* `docker exec -it client01 /usr/bin/telnet frontend.socketz.gg 4141`... `client04` to mimic outside client connections to FQDN
+* `docker exec -it client01 /usr/bin/telnet frontend.socketz.gg 4141`... `client04` to mimic outside client connections
 * `docker kill server01` to demonstrate that new requests roundrobin to healthy servers only via `HAProxy`
 * `docker kill etcd01` to demonstrate that `DNS` roundrobin will use working connections
 * `docker exec etcd01 /bin/sh -c "export ETCDCTL_API=3 && /usr/local/bin/etcdctl member list"` to list nodes in cluster